mkillewald/keychron-qmk_firmware/keyboards/keychron/q1/q1_ansi_stm32l432_ec11/keymaps/mkillewald/readme.md

 RGB must be toggled on for all indicators to function.
 If you do not want an RGB mode active but still want the indicators, toggle RGB on and turn the brightness all the way off.
 The indicators will remain at full brightness.

 Please make sure to save any customizations you have made in VIA to a .json file before flashing the firmware.
 Sometimes it has been necessary to re-apply those changes in VIA after flashing the firmware.
-If that is the case, you will most likely need to manually add the CUSTOM(2) through CUSTOM(5) keycodes after loading your customizations from the saved .json file.
-Then re-save a new .json file which will have your previous customizations and the custom keycodes for future use as needed.
+If that is the case, you will most likely need to manually add the custom keycodes back in.

 #### USE AT YOUR OWN RISK